4d/docs/website/translated_docs/es/code-editor/creating-using-macros.md

 You can add customized macros in the "Macros.xml" file using a standard text editor or by programming.
 You can also add XML files of customized macros in this folder.

 In local mode, the macros file can be open while using 4D.
-The list of available macros is updated on each event activating 4D.
+La lista de macros disponibles se actualiza en cada evento de activación de 4D.
 For instance, it is possible to bring the text editor to the foreground, modify the macro file, then return to the method: the new macro is then available in the Code Editor.

 No se muestran macros vacías o erróneas.